lineklemensen/PRJ3/docs/report/03 - Requirements/01 - Functional requirements.md

     \hline
     \textbf{Concurrent instances:} & 1 \\
     \hline
-    \textbf{Precondition:} & The system is running and functional \\
+    \textbf{Precondition:} & The system is running and functional.\\
     \hline
-    \textbf{Postcondition:} & An route has been created and sent to the car, the car has finished pathfinding calculations. \\
+    \textbf{Postcondition:} & A route has been created and sent to the car. \par The car has finished pathfinding calculations. \\
     \hline
     \textbf{Main scenario:} &
     1. The dispensary nurse opens the UI on the computer \par
-    2. On the screen a message saying "Choose the rooms for this route" and a list of all the 3 rooms appear on the UI.
-Underneath a message saying "Change selection via the Up and Down arrow keys.
-Hit the Enter key to add highlighted room to route." \par
+    2. The screen displays a message: "Choose the rooms for this route". \par
+    A list of 3 rooms appear on the UI. \par
+    The screen displays instructions for selecting rooms. \par
-    3. On the screen a Finish option and Cancel option appears. \par
+    4. A "Finish" and "Cancel" option appears. \par
-    4. The dispensary nurse selects rooms (up to 3) via the Up/Down keys and confirms with Enter key on the Finish option.  \par
+    5. The dispensary nurse selects up to 3 rooms, then chooses the "Finish" option.  \par
-    \hspace{0.5cm} [Extension 1: The dispensary nurse selects the Cancel option, and hits the Enter key] \par
+    \hspace{0.5cm} [Extension 1: The dispensary nurse selects the "Cancel" option] \par
-    \hspace{0.5cm} [Extension 2: No rooms were included in the route] \par
+    \hspace{0.5cm} [Extension 2: No rooms were selected] \par
-    5. Screen shows confirmation message "These are your chosen rooms:" followed by the rooms chosen. \par
+    6. The screen displays a confirmation message: "These are your chosen rooms:". \par A list of selected rooms is displayed. \par
-    6. Confirm and Deny options appear on the screen. \par
+    7. "Confirm" and "Deny" options appear on the screen. \par
-    7. The dispensary nurse selects the Confirm option and hits Enter key. \par
+    8. The dispensary nurse selects the "Confirm" option. \par
-    \hspace{0.5cm} [Extension 3: The dispensary nurse selects the Deny option, and hits the Enter key] \par
+    \hspace{0.5cm} [Extension 3: The dispensary nurse selects the "Deny" option] \par
-    8. The route gets sent to the server. \par
+    9. The route gets sent to the server. \par
-    9. The server saves the route to a log file. \par
+    10. The server saves the route to a log file. \par
-    10. The UI on the screen clears. \par
+    11. The UI on the screen clears. \par
-    11. A message saying "The route has been succesfully made" is printed on the screen. \par
+    12. The screen displays: "The route has been successfully made". \par
-    12. Wait 5 seconds \par
+    13. Wait 5 seconds \par
-    13. The UI closes \par
+    14. The UI closes \par
     \\
     \hline
     \textbf{Extensions/Exceptions:} &
-    [Extension 1: The dispensary nurse selects the Cancel option and hits the Enter key] \par
+    [Extension 1: The dispensary nurse selects the "Cancel" option] \par
     \hspace{0.5cm} 1.
-Deselect all rooms \par
+Deselect all rooms. \par
     \hspace{0.5cm} 2.
-Return to point 2 in the main scenario \par [Extension 2: No rooms were included in the order] \par
+Return to point 2 in the main scenario. \par [Extension 2: No rooms were selected] \par
     \hspace{0.5cm} 1.
-An error message saying "You did not choose any rooms for this \par \hspace{0.5cm} order" appears \par
+An error message appears on the screen: "You did not choose \par
+    \hspace{1cm} any rooms for this route". \par
     \hspace{0.5cm} 2.
-Return to point 2 \par
-    [Extension 3: The dispensary nurse selects the Deny option, and hits the Enter key] \par
+Return to point 2 in the main scenario \par [Extension 3: The dispensary nurse selects the "Deny" option] \par
     \hspace{0.5cm} 1.
-Deselect all rooms \par
+Deselect all rooms. \par
     \hspace{0.5cm} 2.
-Return to point 2 in the main scenario \\
+Return to point 2 in the main scenario. \\
     \hline
 \end{tabularx}
-    \caption{Use Case 2 - Create order}
+    \caption{Use Case 2 - Create route}
     \label{tab:usecase2}
 \end{table}